rust-lang/rust/src/librustc/middle/infer/region_inference/README.md

    types of all its upvars must outlive `'r`.
 2. Parameters must outlive the region of any fn that they are passed to.

-Therefore, we can -- sort of -- assume that when we are asked to compare a region `'a` from a closure with a region `'b` from the fn that encloses it, in fact `'b` is the larger region.
+Therefore, we can -- sort of -- assume that any region from an enclosing fns is larger than any region from one of its enclosed fn.
 And that is precisely what we do: when building the region hierarchy, each region lives in its own distinct subtree, but if we are asked to compute the `LUB(r1, r2)` of two regions, and those regions are in disjoint subtrees, we compare the lexical nesting of the two regions.

-*Ideas for improving the situation:* The correct argument here is subtle and a bit hand-wavy.
+*Ideas for improving the situation:* (FIXME #3696) The correctness argument here is subtle and a bit hand-wavy.
 The ideal, as stated earlier, would be to model things in such a way that it corresponds more closely to the desugared code.
 The best approach for doing this is a bit unclear: it may in fact be possible to *actually* desugar before we start, but I don't think so.
 The main option that I've been thinking through is imposing a "view shift" as we enter the fn body, so that regions appearing in the types of fn parameters and upvars are translated from being regions in the outer fn into free region parameters, just as they would be if we applied the desugaring.
-The challenge here is that type inference may not have fully run, so the types may not be fully
-known: we could probably do this translation lazilly, as type variables are instantiated.
+The challenge here is that type inference may not have fully run, so the types may not be fully known: we could probably do this translation lazilly, as type variables are instantiated.
 We would also have to apply a kind of inverse translation to the return value.
 This would be a good idea anyway, as right now it is possible for free regions instantiated within the closure to leak into the parent: this currently leads to type errors, since those regions cannot outlive any expressions within the parent hierarchy.
 Much like the current handling of closures, there are no known cases where this leads to a type-checking accepting incorrect code (though it sometimes rejects what might be considered correct code; see rust-lang/rust#22557), but it still doesn't feel like the right approach.

 ### Skolemization